numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 This part will take a large part of my time as I have to deal with two issues at the same time - [#516](https://github.com/MDAnalysis/mdanalysis/issues/516) - Porting test cases to use base test classes and [#884](https://github.com/MDAnalysis/mdanalysis/issues/884) - Making changes to run with pytest.
 Moreover this will be the first place I start using pytest idioms, so that will involve a lot of discussions and reviews from my mentors.

+**Challenges** The main challenge in this part is to modify (if needed) the reader/writer API of the coordinates module to follow the API standard.
+Here my mentor can point out any problems with the changes via reviews.
+Again, this is because I want to do PRs on a per-file basis - it will be easier to review and get merged.

 Part 3